SDU-SW-Engineering/scalableteaching-iot/guides/gpio-use.md

 ```C
 gpio_set_direction(GPIO_NUM_0, GPIO_MODE_OUTPUT) // Sets the GPIO pin 0 as output mode
 ```
+It is first needed to set the pin as output mode in order to output to it.
 To set the output as high or low on a pin, use the `gpio_set_level()` function and library-defined macros as following:
 ```C
 gpio_set_level(GPIO_NUM_0, 1) // Sets the GPIO pin 0 output as high
 ```